Every child at Atlanta Jewish Academy is headed in the same direction; some just take a different path.

-The child who is an appropriate student for M’silot has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
-The child has average to above average intelligence and is not reaching his/her potential.
-As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following my be exhibited:
+The child who is an appropriate student for the Matthew Blumenthal M’silot Program has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
+The child who will benefit from M'silot has average to above-average intelligence, but is not reaching his or her potential.
+As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following may be exhibited:

 A child with learning differences and ADD/ADHD may be a candidate for M’silot.
-M’silot is not designed to meet the needs of children with more severe learning disabilities or children with mental impairments, multiple handicaps or behavioral/emotional disorders.
+The Matthew Blumenthal M’silot Program is not designed to meet the needs of children with more severe learning disabilities or children with mental impairments, multiple handicaps, or behavioral/emotional disorders.

 All Kinds of Minds

-Speech and language therapy is offered as part of the M’silot program.
-The therapist provides language remediation to small groups of children and also integrates language therapy in the classroom to insure there is carryover.
-Speech/Language therapy is included in the tuition unless the student needs additional one-on-one intensive articulation and/or language remediation.
-At that time, arrangements need to be made between the therapist and the parents.
-Occupational therapy is also on the premises.
-If it is determined that your child needs occupational therapy, which is offered at additional cost, we have a sensory gym filled with state-of-the-art OT/sensory integration equipment.
-Both speech/language and occupational therapists serve as consultants to the teachers throughout the day.
+Speech and language therapy is offered as part of the Matthew Blumenthal M’silot Program.
+The therapist provides language remediation to small groups of children and also integrates language therapy in the classroom to ensure that there is carryover.
+Speech and language therapy is included in the tuition, unless the student needs additional one-on-one intensive articulation and/or language remediation.
+At that time, arrangements will be made between the therapist and the parents.
+Our speech and language therapist serves as a consultant to the teachers throughout the day.

 Hebrew and Judaic Studies

-M’silot educators evaluate each child after they enroll in M’silot to determine when the introduction of a second language would be appropriate and to what degree (i.e., oral vocabulary enrichment, reading and writing of Hebrew).
-Judaic Studies is a part of the curriculum in the form of celebrations, cultural exposure and participation in prayers.
+M’silot educators evaluate each child after they enroll in the Matthew Blumenthal M’silot Program to determine when the introduction of a second language would be appropriate and to what degree (i.e., oral vocabulary enrichment, conversational Hebrew, reading and writing).
+Judaic Studies is a part of the curriculum and focuses on parsha, prayers, holidays, and text study as appropriate.

 Taking the Right Steps

-If you think your child is a candidate for M’silot, please complete an application packet which includes an application and a teacher evaluation form.
+If you think your child is a candidate for the Matthew Blumenthal M’silot Program, please complete an application packet, which includes an application and a teacher evaluation form.
 We will also need results of a full psychoeducational battery given by a licensed psychologist.

-Phyllis has been the M’silot Director for the past 8 years, since its inception, and has been with Greenfield Hebrew Academy for 14 years.
-Previously, at Greenfield Hebrew Academy, she had been a learning specialist in the Resource Room.
+Phyllis has been the M’silot Director for the past 14 years, since its inception, and has been with Atlanta Jewish Academy for 20 years.
+Previously, she had been a learning specialist in the Resource Room.
 She holds a B.S. in Elementary Education and a M. Ed. in Special Education-Learning Disabilities and Remedial Reading.
-She has been involved in the field of learning disabilities since 1975.
-She taught developmental reading courses on the community college level in Austin, Texas and Atlanta, Georgia.
+She taught developmental reading courses on the community college level in Austin, Texas, and Atlanta, Georgia.